WNDU-TV: News operation

+As of 2024, there were twelve people on the news team and five on the weather team, in addition to there being a sports journalist team.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

+WNDU began broadcasting its digital signal on channel 42 in December 1998, becoming the first TV station in the South Bend market to do so.

 WNDU's second digital subchannel formerly carried a standard-definition simulcast of the station's main channel (with limited programming substitutions for shows preempted on the main channel for local programming); the subchannel became affiliated with Antenna TV on July 1, 2013.

+On October 1, 2024, WNDU announced that Chicago Sports Network, the television home of the Chicago Bulls, Chicago Blackhawks, and Chicago White Sox, would affiliate with its second and fourth subchannels.
+On June 6, 2025, following Comcast's carriage agreement with CHSN, it was announced that the network would leave the station on June 9 at midnight.
+At that time, a static card was displayed on both CHSN subchannels informing the viewer that the network had shut down its over-the-air service (interrupting a replay of an NBA game between the Los Angeles Lakers and Chicago Bulls from March 27 of that year), and the main CHSN subchannel switched to 365BLK a day later (despite WSJV already carrying the network at the time; following the station's sale to Sinclair Broadcast Group, the latter's 365BLK subchannel was replaced with The Nest on July 30).
+The card continued to be seen on the overflow subchannel until a week later when it was changed to a "New Programming Coming Soon" card, with the EPG title being "WNDU Programming".

 Analog-to-digital conversion

-WNDU-TV discontinued regular programming on its analog signal, over UHF channel 16 on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 42, using PSIP to display the station's virtual channel as its former UHF analog channel 16.
+WNDU-TV ended regular programming on its analog signal, over UHF channel 16 on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 42, using virtual channel 16.

 As part of the SAFER Act, WNDU-TV kept its analog signal on the air until March 3 at 7 p.m. to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.